 Note: all figures in this article refer to passenger vehicles registered for use as electric cars for the first time on German roads – numbers thus include research and promotional vehicles and not only sales to final consumers.
 Electric cars in KBA statistics are for battery electric cars only and exclude plug-in hybrids or cars with range-extender engines.

-Thus far in 2019, Tesla was the best-selling electric car brand in Germany followed by Renault and BMW – the same order as for the first quarter of 2019.
-Smart swapped positions Volkswagen.
-Hyundai remained in sixth while Audi moved ahead of Nissan that seemed to struggle not only with electric car sales at the moment.
+Thus far in 2019, Tesla was the best-selling electric car brand in Germany followed by Renault and BMW.
+Volkswagen moved ahead of Smart.
+Hyundai remained in sixth and Audi in seventh.
+Nissan slipped to eighth.
 Kia and Jaguar again rounded out the list of the top ten best-selling electric car brands in Germany thus far in 2019 with Mercedes Benz and Porsche just outside the top ten but with much weaker numbers.

-Year-to-date 2019, the Renault Zoe regained first place from the Tesla Model 3 as the most-popular electric car model in Germany.
-The BMW i3 was the third most popular electric car model in Germany followed by the VW Golf – sales of the eGolf were sharply down.
+During the first half of 2019, the Renault Zoe was the top-selling electric car model in Germany ahead of the Tesla Model 3.
+The BMW i3 was the third most popular electric car model in Germany followed by the VW Golf.
 Tesla and Volkswagen were the only brands with three car models among the top 20 electric cars sold in Germany thus far in 2019.

 As before, the registration of electric cars was as much supply as demand driven.
 The whole limited production run of the Audi E-Tron and the forthcoming Mercedes Benz EQ have reportedly already been sold out.
 This may only change once volumes and car availability are significantly increased.
 Volkswagen started taking pre-orders for the Volkswagen ID-3 (previously referred to also as the Neo) with delivery of the €40,000 cars expected mostly in 2020.